trinodb/trino/presto-docs/src/main/sphinx/develop/group-provider.rst

 Group Provider
 ==============

-Presto can map user names onto groups for easier access control management.
+Trino can map user names onto groups for easier access control management.
 This mapping is performed by a ``GroupProvider`` implementation.

 Implementation